devesh202/netflix-gpt/README.md

 - Bugfix : if user not logged in redirect /browse to login page and viceversa
 - unsubscribed to unauthstatechange callback
 - created movie slice
+- Gpt Search Page
+- Gpt search Bar
+- multi language feature in our app
+- adding gpt search feature in our app

 # features